Structural Commissioning – To help verify structural integrity

 6. It is used by Insurers to understand the risk of damage to a structure prior to binding a policy.
 It is also used in the claims process to quantify damage.

-Structural Commissioning is a performance test which acts as a ‘health check’ for commercial building inspection.
-All responsible parties benefit from knowing the real behavior of each structure.
+Structural Commissioning with a Dynamic Signature Assessment -Load Test is a performance test which acts as a ‘health check’ to accompany a Building Inspection Report.
+All responsible parties benefit from knowing the real behavior of each structure and it reduces risk and improves safety for all the residents of these structures.